Tiffany glass: Ring mottle glass

 Ring mottle glass refers to sheet glass with a pronounced mottle created by localized, heat-treated opacification and crystal-growth dynamics.
 Ring mottle glass was invented by Tiffany in the early 20th century.
 Tiffany's distinctive style exploited glass containing a variety of motifs such as those found in ring mottle glass, and he relied minimally on painted details.

-When Tiffany Studio closed in 1929–1930, the secret formula for making ring mottle glass was forgotten and lost.
+When Tiffany Studios closed in 1932, the secret formula for making ring mottle glass was forgotten and lost.
 Ring mottle glass was re-discovered in the late sixties by Eric Lovell of Uroboros Glass.
 Traditionally used for organic details on leaves and other natural elements, ring mottles also find a place in contemporary work when abstract patterns are desired.